 Honestly?
 It was all I ever wanted!
 We had no money for hotels, so we would always sleep in tent somewhere in the middle of the forest or hidden in the bushes by highways, or couchsurf, we would hitchhike so we would meet all those wonderful people and hear incredible life stories, we would walk at least 10-20 kilometers a day with our backpacks and smell in, feel cities, cultures and nature.

-It was truly a most magical period of this around the world trip.
+It was truly the most magical period of this around the world trip.
 And I had the best company for this crazy, spontaneous adventure!
 Because we knew each other so well, we would greatly adapt to each other and complement each other with ideas and wanderlust.

 Even if I knew the beauty of traveling by myself, when someone reaches out to me to ask some tips for travels, I always point out how magical it is to have a perfect companion for your little “crimes”.

 – Was It Harder Than You Imagined Before?